BT contract and billing guide

 All BT broadband deals come with a 24-month contract.
 After 24 months, you'll still receive the same services from BT but will no longer receive an introductory discount.
 This means your monthly price is going to increase and it may be time to think about switching again.

 Your contract will set out exactly what services BT will provide to you, for the agreed monthly fee.
-You'll have either signed up for broadband and phone, or broadband, phone and TV.
-BT doesn't offer a broadband-only package as it delivers its broadband over your phone line.
-It doesn't do a TV-only package either – BT TV is only available to BT broadband customers.
+BT offers a range of package options, including broadband only, broadband and phone and broadband and TV.
+The only thing you cannot get is a TV-only package as BT TV is only available to customers that also sign up for BT broadband in some form.

-BT offers four standard broadband packages, each offering a different maximum download speed.
+BT offers six broadband speeds.
 Your contract will tell you your estimated average download speed based on the package you've chosen and your postcode, as well as your estimated average upload speed.

 If you've chosen to add BT TV to your broadband package, your contract will give you information on the channels you'll be able to watch.
-It will also detail any additional services you've decided to take advantage of, such as BT Sport or BoxNation.
+It will also detail any additional services you've decided to take advantage of, such as BT Sport or Asian Mix.

-Most BT contracts now come with Pay As You Go calls as standard.
+BT phone contracts now come with pay-as-you-go-calls as standard.
 This means you only pay for any calls you make from your landline.
 The Caller Display and BT Call Protect features are included as standard.
-If you use your landline quite a bit, you may want to upgrade to a calling plan such as Weekend and Evening calls or Anytime calls.
+If you still use your landline quite a bit, you may want to upgrade to a calling plan – choose from 700 minutes per month or unlimited minutes per month.

 Stay Fast Guarantee